linas19/CPU_tracker/README.md

 # CPU_tracker
 This tool allows the tracking of CPU usage and if CPU % usage value falls bellow a designated value an e-mail is sent to given e-mail.

-Prior to using the code update the following lines with your SMTP e-mail:
+Prior to using the code update lines 22 and 23 with your SMTP e-mail:

-  mail.login('', '')
+  mail.login('example@example.com', 'examplepassword')
-  mail.sendmail('', target_mail, content)
+  mail.sendmail('example@example.com', target_mail, content)